BlockForge Wiki

 Water ID 13 TRANSPARENT

 Animated flowing water.
 Horizontal streaks on top, vertical on sides.
+The HQ water surface adds Gerstner waves, depth color, caustics, and shoreline foam (toggle HQ/STD in the postfx menu).

 Ice ID 27 TRANSPARENT SLIPPERY